Russia accuses US of hypocrisy over satellite destruction | DW | 16.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Russia has confirmed US reports that it destroyed a satellite in a missile test.
-But it denied having created any risk to other space users — and said the US was being hypocritical on space safety.
+Russia has acknowledged destroying a satellite in a missile test, as the US had reported.
+But the Kremlin denies creating a risk to others in space — and says the US is being hypocritical on space safety.

-Russia's Defense Ministry on Tuesday admitted it had destroyed a Russian satellite in a missile test but rejected claims that it had endangered the International Space Station or other spacecraft in the operation.
+Russia's Defense Ministry on Tuesday admitted that it destroyed a Russian satellite in a missile test but rejected claims that it had endangered the International Space Station or other spacecraft in the operation.

 The ministry said, however, that debris from the test posed no risk to space activities, contradicting Washington's accusations.